dgomes/dali2mqtt/README.md

 sudo adduser homeassistant plugdev cp 50-hasseb.rules /etc/udev/rules.d/
 ```
-You might need to reboot or device after the last change.
+You might need to reboot your device after the last change.

 In this example the user is **homeassistant**